Did anyone learn anything?

 Well, I’m sorry, but smile sheets dropped in a box at the end of a session, app-based evaluations, and online surveys that must be completed within a few days do not provide an accurate picture of the long-term benefits of a meeting.

 Why?
-Because we are far more likely to be influenced by our immediate emotional experience during a session than by the successful delivery of what eventually turn out to be long-term benefits.
+Because we are far more likely to be influenced by our immediate emotional experience during a session than by the successful delivery of what eventually turns out to be long-term benefits.

 Three better ways to obtain long-term evaluations of events are Net Promoter Scores, A Letter to Myself, and The Reminder.
 Check out this post for more details.